ndakic/educational-technology/README.md

 # Modern Educational Technologies and Standards
-Course Modern Educational Technologies and Standards (2020) - Faculty of Technical Sciences (University of Novi Sad)
+Course Modern Educational Technologies and Standards (2020) at Faculty of Technical Sciences (University of Novi Sad)